RenneLab/hybkit/docs/source/hybkit_toolkit.rst

                                             on a hyb (/fold) file
         =================================== ===========================================================

-    Detailed descriptions and usage information are avilable at each respective script page.
+    Detailed descriptions and usage information are available at each respective script page.

 .. toctree::
    :maxdepth: 4